 Country of Residence: China

-The school exudes warmth and has a very welcoming close-knit community.
-The rapport that we strive to build amongst staff, students and parents has always struck a positive chord for me.
-From the moment I started teaching at BSG, I knew that this was a place where I wanted our son to grow and develop not only from an academic standpoint but also socially.
-The school encourages well-rounded global citizens who have the ability to confidently contribute to the multicultural society that we live in.
-I feel the same way about myself too, BSG continues to offer professional and personal growth and I feel lucky enough to say that I truly look forward to coming to work everyday.
+The school exudes warmth and has a very welcoming close-knit community, which is the perfect foundation for the innovative learning that takes place every day.
+The rapport we strive to build amongst staff, students and parents has always struck a positive chord for me.
+From the moment I started teaching at BSG, I knew that this was a place where I wanted our son to grow and develop his own potential, not only from an academic standpoint, but also having the whole-rounded approach where he can understand and embrace aspects of a globally and diverse world we currently live in.
+BSG (now NAIS) continues to be a place where I feel lucky enough to say that I truly look forward to coming to work everyday!